 Also, and importantly, the structure of The Society of Friends from its earliest days, with a system of representatives from Meetings regularly visiting other Meetings, often in other parts of the country, created a network of relationships between like minded individuals and families.
 It was natural, therefore, that they would hear about, support, participate in and emulate each other’s ventures.

-See also Notable Irish Quaker Firms and Books.
+See also Irish Quaker Firms and Books.